Naem Nizam: Bangladesh Pratidin

 On 6 July 2014, Nizam attended an iftar hosted by former Prime Minister Khaleda Zia for prominent newspaper editors and journalists.

 In March 2015, Nizam received threats from Safiur Rahman Farabi, an Islamic extremist.
-Farabi was arrested by Rapid Action Battalion and charged under Information and Communication Technology Act.
+Farabi was arrested by the Rapid Action Battalion and charged under Information and Communication Technology Act.
 On 11 April 2019, Farabi was acquitted by Judge Ash Sams Joglul Hossai of the Cyber Tribunal Court.
 On 16 February 2021, Farabi was sentenced to life imprisonment in the Avijit Roy murder case.